-Table 5 shows coefficient estimates for the average post-treatment causal effect τ{post} (equation 2) for the Grades 1 to 6 teacher count and the Student-Teacher Ratio from the estimation of equation (1).
-Appendix Table A5 reports OLS estimates.
-Appendix Figure A2 presents the corresponding per period dynamic effects and shows a clear and statistically significant reduction in the number of primary school teachers post-policy, with up to one teacher leaving treated schools, on average.
-This corresponds to a 7.5% decline relative to the control mean from SY 2008-2009 to SY 2011-2012 of 13.26 teachers per school.
+Table 5 shows coefficient estimates for the average post-treatment causal effect $\tau{\text{post}}$ (equation 2) for the teacher count and the student-teacher ratio from the estimation of equation (1) using our preferred IV specification.
+Appendix Table A5 reports PPML and OLS estimates.
+Appendix Figure A2 presents the corresponding per period dynamic effects.